 Where the vernacular is positioned within vernacular language processing is a complex question.
 How do we differentiate between different forms of informal language, such as dialects, accents, or slang?
 How do we understand the vernacular in relation to standards, urgencies, access, and time?
 This is a political question.
-Due to structural inequalities, it is important for more forms of speech, accents, and grammar, to be included in mainstream ways of doing, such as in the case mentioned by Halcyon Lawrence, which is a request for the vernacular to become standardised.
+Due to structural inequalities it is important for some forms of speech, accents, grammar, to be included in mainstream ways of doing, such as in the case mentioned by Halcyon Lawrence, which is a request for the vernacular to become standardised.
 It matters who the standards exclude, who has access, or for what purpose time is optimised.

 Optimisation is a term often encountered in technical environments, where it generally refers to maximising the technical performance and minimising the financial costs of a particular technology.
-Seda Gürses et al argue that "optimization-based systems are developed to capture and manipulate behavior and environments for the extraction of value"
+Seda Gürses et al argue that "optimization-based systems are developed to capture and manipulate behavior and environments for the extraction of value" and that as a result, "they introduce broader risks and harms for users and environments beyond the outcome of a single algorithm within that system."